CzechUavGuy/APM-Mavlink-to-FrSky/README.md

 Mediating protocol is my own proprietary using two byte telemetry.
 1 bit of each byte marks first byte or second byte.
 4 bits mark message type.
 10 bits left to actual data.
 See defines.h

 Receiving part receives data and after each two byte packet it generates MavLink message that is immediately sent to Ground Station software over Arduino hardware UART.

+Receiving part test is a demonstration of entire project.
+Just upload it to an Arduino, connect it to ground control station which supports MavLink (MissionPlanner / DroidPlanner / ArduPilot) and see "fake" telemetry being received from virtual airplane flying above Prague (CZ).